 It was marketed as a thermal system insulator going back to the 1920’s.
 A popular brand of vermiculite was sold under the name Zonolite and resulted in a class action lawsuit against the manufacturer.
 Characterized by a brown/white appearance, which is shiny when exposed to light, vermic (as it is known in the abatement industry) is undisputedly friable (can be crushed by hand pressure).
 Most often found in attic spaces it provided better insulation value than shredded wood or horsehair insulation that was used in many turn of the century homes and up to 1960.
 The discovery of blown cellulose and fiberglass insulation made vermiculite obsolete but it was still widely used in the transition phase.
 If removing vermiculite or sampling this material – entering an attic space with vermiculite must be done using proper PPE (personal protective equipment) under all circumstances and precautions must be taken to prevent spread of any vermiculite into the living space.
-Without proper training and controls in place the risk of exposure is off the charts.
-Exercise extreme caution if there is any chance of disturbance and immediately report any exposure to WorkSafeBC.
+Exercise extreme caution if there is any chance of disturbance.

 Concerns About Exposure If Your Family Removed or Handled Insulation That Contained Asbestos